-In a simple pointer-based implementation for the binary tree such as that of Figure 5.7, every node has two pointers to its children (even when the children are NULL).
-This implementation requires total space amounting to n(2P + D) for a tree of n nodes.
+In a simple pointer-based implementation for the binary tree such as that of Figure 5.7, every node has two pointers to its children (even when the children are \mathtt{null}).
+This implementation requires total space amounting to n(2P+D) for a tree of n nodes.
 Here, P stands for the amount of space required by a pointer, and D stands for the amount of space required by a data value.
 The total overhead space will be 2Pn for the entire tree.
-Thus, the overhead fraction will be 2P/(2P + D).
+Thus, the overhead fraction will be 2P/(2P+D).
 The actual value for this expression depends on the relative size of pointers versus data fields.
-If we arbitrarily assume that P = D, then a full tree has about two thirds of its total space taken up in overhead.
-Worse yet, Theorem 5.2 tells us that about half of the pointers are "wasted" NULL values that serve only to indicate tree structure, but which do not provide access to new data.
+If we arbitrarily assume that P=D, then a full tree has about two thirds of its total space taken up in overhead.
+Worse yet, Theorem 5.2 tells us that about half of the pointers are "wasted" \mathtt{null} values that serve only to indicate tree structure, but which do not provide access to new data.

-A commonimplementation is not to store any actual data in a node, but rather a pointer to the data record.
-In this case, each node will typically store three pointers, all of which are overhead, resulting in an overhead fraction of 3P/(3P + D).
+In Java, the most typical implementation is not to store any actual data in a node, but rather a reference to the data record.
+In this case, each node will typically store three pointers, all of which are overhead, resulting in an overhead fraction of 3P/(3P+D).